mariojppereira/hugoferlopes.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* BA in Political Science and International Relations, University of Beira Interior, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* Msc in Political Science, Iscte-University Institute of Lisbon, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD in Comparative Politics, Institute of Social Sciences, University of Lisbon, 2026 (expected)

 Work experience
 ======